diegocabello/kaleidoscope/README.md

    - The book is **parsed**
      - Split into sentences, each sentence is tagged as either a quote or a paragraph
      - Longer corresponding sentences are split further, shorter ones are concatenated, into "bits" that will be fed into the image-generators as prompts
-     - Each "bit" then loaded into an Excel file and denoted as seperate quote or paragraph by alternating colored and shaded bands
+     - Each "bit" then loaded into an Excel file and denoted as seperate bit and seperate quote or paragraph by alternating colored and shaded bands
    - The parsed text is manually **annotated** in Excel with categories such as setting descriptions, shot type, speaker, charachter descriptions, and framing
    - The annotations are **formatted** into prompts
 2. Image, Audio, and Caption Generation
    - The formatted prompts are passed through an **AI-image generator**, most likely to be Midjourney, and saved locally
-     - Using FFmpeg, The images are zoomed in on, blurred, and darkened for the video background
+     - Using FFmpeg and PIL, The images are zoomed in on, blurred, and darkened for the video background
    - The text bits are passed through a **text-to-speech** API (still looking for the right candidate)
    - The text bits are also centered in an image for **captions**
    - All of this is done asyncronously for each "bit" along with video generation
 3. Video Generation
-   - The image is **pasted on top** of the corresponding background image, and increases in size in a series of frames according to a sqrt equasion (may have to change it), over the duration of the video, which is determined by the length of the audio
+   - The image is **pasted on top** of the corresponding background image, and increases in size in a series of frames according to a sqrt equasion (presently) over the duration of the video, which is determined by the length of the audio
    - Captions are pasted at the bottom
    - The **videoclip** is saved locally
    - Done asyncronously for each "bit" along with Image, Audio, and Caption generation